raghavduseja/raghavduseja/README.md

 ## 🚀 About Me
-I am a derivatives trader, developing and running quant trading systems for the Indian derivatives market.
+Formerly a derivatives trader, developing and running quant trading systems for the Indian derivatives market.
 Find more at www.cauchydistribution.com